Skip to content

 Interactive onboarding for the current project:

-1. Builds the index if it is missing (offers to run /codemap:scan)
+1. Builds the index if it is missing (offers to run /codemap:scan-codebase)

 2. Discovers all installed skills and agents across all plugins